googleliyang/flutter_platformview_demo/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Attension

+ Error: Trying to embed a platform view but the PrerollContext does not support embedding

+ you need add key=io.flutter.embedded_views_preview value=YES in plist